dssg/cincinnati/README.md

     python -m blight_risk_prediction.model

-Run `python -m blight_risk_prediction.model` --help to see other options available.
+Run `python -m blight_risk_prediction.model --help`  to see other options available.

+###Preparing results for a field test

+If the `prepare_field_test` in the configuration file, predictions such test will be saved on `$OUTPUT_FOLDER/field_test_predictions`.
+Make sure that folder exists.

 ## Repository layout